gonziilla/myretail/README.md

     }
 }
 ```
-This performs an INSERT if the document is not existing.
+This performs an INSERT if the document does not exist.

 ![Image description](https://github.com/gonziilla/myretail/blob/master/images/Postman%20PUT.png)